Varden Conservation Area

 If you need an accommodation to participate in park activities due to a disability, please contact the park you plan to visit.

 There are many opportunities to see wildlife in the conservation area.
-The forest consists of numerous planted trees, including: blue and white spruce, ash, white birch, red pine, Norway spruce, white pine, Douglas fir and balsam fir.
-Hemlock and red maple are also present in the conservation area.
-The diverse forest and wetland habitats produce ideal conditions for amphibians, mammals and birds.
-White-tailed deer, black bear, squirrel, wild turkey, beaver and many species of birds inhabit the area.
+The most common trees in the forest are the native red maple and hemlock.
+In addition to the native trees of the area, many trees were planted, including: blue, white, and Norway spruce, ash, white birch, red and white pine, and Douglas and balsam fir.
+The diverse forest and wetland habitats produce ideal conditions for amphibians, mammals, and birds.
+White-tailed deer, black bear, squirrel, wild turkey, beaver, and many species of birds inhabit the area.

 The land that became Varden Conservation Area was part of the frontier region under considerable turmoil during the later portion of the 18th century.
 The Susquehanna Company was formed to encourage settlement by the Connecticut people in an area along the east branch of the Susquehanna River.
 In 1754, the Onondaga tribal council deeded the greater part of this land to the Susquehanna Company.
 However, the French and Indian War prevented settlement until after 1760.
 From this time and prior to the Revolutionary War, Connecticut and Pennsylvania waged a bitter battle for the land.
 From 1770 to 1784, the Yankee-Pennamite Wars took part in the region.
 After the Revolutionary War in 1776, the Continental Congress appointed a commission to settle the dispute.
 The conclusion favored Pennsylvania, effectively ending land rights for Connecticut.